Operator precedence in programming refers to the rules that establish the order in which operations should be executed within an expression.

 (A OR B) AND (C OR D)

-This order of precedence is more or less common in most languages, and it is designed to save us from having to put parentheses in most cases.
+This order of precedence is more or less common in most languages and is designed to save us from using parentheses in most cases.

 However, operator precedence can vary depending on the programming language we use.
-Therefore, it is always important to check the language documentation to understand how operators are handled in that particular case.
+Therefore, it is always important to review the language documentation to understand how operators are handled in that particular case.

 Best Practices Tips